Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-timing-functions.md

 ## Using console.time()

-Another way is by using the `console.time()` function.
-It has one property, and it accepts a label that we can define.
+Another way is using the `console.time()` function.
+It has one property and accepts a label we can define.
 Then we use `console.timeEnd()` to stop counting; this will automatically log the result in our console.
-So the cool thing about this function is that we can use multiple timers at the same time, and they are easier to use.
+So the cool thing about this function is that we can use multiple timers simultaneously, and they are easier to use.

 ```js
 myFunction = () => {